aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 AWS IoT command just defines a set of instructions.
 It cannot target any device.
 For sending an AWS IoT command to a device, you need to create AWS IoT command execution.

-This can be done with the following sample commands:
+This can be done with the following sample instructions:

 ```
 send-command-to-thing sample-json-command